What Types of Brake Systems Does My Car Have?

 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems are wearing out, it is crucial to bring your car into AutoLogic Inc. for an inspection before their condition worsens.
+It is important to bring your car into AutoLogic Inc for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Other brake components include: